hashicorp/terraform/website/README.md

-# Terraform Documentation
+# mnptu Documentation

-This directory contains the portions of [the Terraform website](https://www.terraform.io/) that pertain to the core functionality, excluding providers and the overall configuration.
+This directory contains the portions of [the mnptu website](https://www.mnptu.io/) that pertain to the core functionality, excluding providers and the overall configuration.

-The website uses the files in this directory in conjunction with [the `terraform-website` repository](https://github.com/hashicorp/terraform-website).
-The `terraform-website` repository brings all of the documentation together and contains the scripts for testing and building the entire site.
+The website uses the files in this directory in conjunction with [the `mnptu-website` repository](https://github.com/hashicorp/mnptu-website).
+The `mnptu-website` repository brings all of the documentation together and contains the scripts for testing and building the entire site.

 ## Suggesting Changes

-You can [submit an issue](https://github.com/hashicorp/terraform/issues/new/choose) with documentation requests or submit a pull request with suggested changes.
+You can [submit an issue](https://github.com/hashicorp/mnptu/issues/new/choose) with documentation requests or submit a pull request with suggested changes.

-Click **Edit this page** at the bottom of any Terraform website page to go directly to the associated markdown file in GitHub.
+Click **Edit this page** at the bottom of any mnptu website page to go directly to the associated markdown file in GitHub.

 ## Validating Content